fanteastick/quartz-test/content/hobbies/cool things online/Terms of Service - RackNerd.md

 4. **Suspensions:**

 **Suspension for Non-Payment -** services interrupted for non-payment may be subject to a 10% late fee after 3 days or the maximum amount allowed by law (whichever is less).
-Data stored on a client’s services will not be available to the client until reconnection is established or alternative arrangements are made to the sole satisfaction of RackNerd.com.
+Data stored on a client's services will not be available to the client until reconnection is established or alternative arrangements are made to the sole satisfaction of RackNerd.com.
 Clients deactivated for non-payment or charge-back are subject to their data being destroyed seven (7) days past due, unless otherwise specified or agreed upon.

 RackNerd.com is not responsible for data integrity, regardless of circumstance.
 RackNerd.com strongly recommends keeping up to date and off network backups to protect against data loss.

-It is our intent to not want to suspend or terminate a client’s services for non-payment, we undergo efforts to give clients both adequate time and correspondence in order to avoid this scenario.
+It is our intent to not want to suspend or terminate a client's services for non-payment, we undergo efforts to give clients both adequate time and correspondence in order to avoid this scenario.

 **Communication is key.** In the event that your account is either past-due, or you may think that your account _might_ go past-due, please communicate the circumstances to us so that we can discuss and explore options that will allow you to retain your services.